 How can I find out about upcoming virtual public hearings?

-Typically, upcoming public hearings are advertised at least two weeks (14 days) in advance in The Chronicle Herald (with the exception of By-Law N-200 Noise Exemption applications).
+Public Hearings for other matters are advertised at least 14 days in advance, typically in The Chronicle Herald (with the exception of By-Law N-200 Noise Exemption applications).

 These advertisements will include the date and time of the hearing, whether the hearing is virtual or in-person, and deadlines for submitting written correspondence and registering as a speaker.